Successful, global and modern – welcome to the University of Huddersfield

-- We are joint first in the country for National Teaching Fellowships, which mark the UK’s best lecturers in Higher Education, winning a total of 20 since 2008 (2022 data).
+- We are first in the country for National Teaching Fellowships, which mark the UK’s best lecturers in Higher Education, winning a total of 22 since 2008 (2023 data).

 - We've world-leading applied research groups in biomedical sciences, engineering and physical sciences, social sciences and arts and humanities.

 - The University of Huddersfield became the Times Higher Education University of the Year in November 2013.
 Judges highlighted the University’s outstanding record for student satisfaction and employability with the University placed in the top ten in the country in both categories.
 We asked our staff and students why they thought the University of Huddersfield won the University of the Year award.
 Here's what they said.

 We have an impressive record for graduate employment, with 96.5% of our undergraduate and 96.6% of postgraduate students in work or further study within fifteen months after graduating (HESA Graduate Outcomes 2019/20, UK domiciled, other activities excluded).
 The University places a great deal of importance on industry experience and therefore 100% of our undergraduate students have the opportunity to undertake professional work experience during their studies.